codemonday-dev/cmd-easy-exam-202203/README.md

 ### Objective
 **Create an API to handle the request which solve the problem as follows.**

+#### Framework Requirement
+1. Node.js with Express.js, Nest.js or other framework
+2. Golang with Gin, Echo or other framework

 Given: the shopping cart data of many items inside.

 Find: Total price amount in each category.